Deviations from $\mu$-$\tau$ symmetry using $\Delta$(27) group on neutrino masses and mixings: Introduction

 In the present work, we use type-I seesaw mechanism within the framework of $\Delta$(27) discrete symmetry, and study its phenomenological implications to non-zero tiny neutrino mass, non-zero $\theta_{13}$ value, Jarlskog invariant ($J_{CP}$), effective neutrino mass parameters, baryon asymmetry through unflavored thermal leptogenesis, which are consistent with latest Planck cosmological data on the sum of three absolute neutrino mass eigenvalues. \\

 The paper is organised in the following way.
 We give a description of the model and its related Lagrangian in section 2.
-Numerical analysis is presented in section 3 which includes a brief analysis of unflavoured thermal leptogenesis to obtain baryon asymmetry.
-Section 4 deals with summary and conclusion. \\
+Numerical analysis is presented in section 3.
+Section 4 contains a brief analysis of effective neutrino mass parameters for neutrinoless double beta decay, tritium beta decay and Jarlskog invariant for CP violation, followed by unflavoured thermal leptogenesis to obtain baryon asymmetry in section 5.
+Section 6 deals with summary and conclusion. \\